impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-10-content.md

 Nothing has changed- the output is the same as the input.

-When I update FOO to add a `:` at the beginning (i.e. ':foo:bar/baz/buzz:quox'), and I re-run the script, I see:
+I update FOO to add a `:` at the beginning (so it becomes `:foo:bar/baz/buzz:quox`), and I re-run the script, I see:

 ```
 $ ./bar